 292:251.
 ELEMENTARY FLUID MECHANICS.
+4 credits.
 Prerequisites, 298:125; corequisite, 202:133.
 Statics and dynamics of fluids.
 Viscocity, energy and momentum relationships.
-Applications to fluid machinery and measurement.
+Applications to fluid machinery and measure-

 292:310.
 ECONOMICS OF TECHNOLOGY.
+5 credits.

+Prerequisite, Junior standing or permission.
 Principles of technology economy including equivalence, alternatives, costs, depreciation, valuation and selected project studies.

 292:346.
 MECHANICAL DESIGN III.
+5 credits.

 Prerequisites, 245 and 202:336.
 Design of machine components and subsystems.
-Vibrations in machines, dynamic forces caused by rotating masses, and lubrication problems in machines.
+Vibrations in machines, dynamic forces caused by rotating masses, and lubrication problems in machine.
 Analysis of stress and deflection in machine structures.
 Laboratory problem in machine design including all necessary drawings and layouts and specifying all components complete with cost estimate.

 292:347.
-PRODUCTION MACHINERY AND PROCESSES.
+PRODUCTION MACHINERY AND